Grounded-DI/Social_Media_Posts_February_2026/README.md

 A scroll-sealed system for detecting behavioral manipulation in consumer environments using deterministic attention metrics.

 W. Systems and Methods for Deterministic Artificial General Intelligence (July 28, 2025) DI‑AGI is a deterministic artificial general intelligence architecture governed by logic trees, entropy constraints, and cross-domain capabilities.
 The system does not exhibit sentience, consciousness, or independent volition.
 It operates solely as a logic-bound artificial intelligence framework under human authorship and oversight.
-It is optimized for deployment in domains that demand safety, transparency, and deterministic control
+It is optimized for deployment in domains that demand safety, transparency, and deterministic control.

 X. Systems and Methods for Secure ZIP-Based Protection and Authorship Tracking in Generative Environments (July 29, 2025) Secures generative outputs in ZIP-based containers with embedded authorship verification and logic chain history.